 $ .0200/MMBtu/day - Total Charge *

 * Shipper shall pay a combined discounted commodity and reservation rate of $.0200/MMBtu (rate) multiplied by 70,000 MMbtu/day which represents seventy percent (70%) of the total contract quantity of 100,000 MMBtu/day.
-In addition, shipper shall pay a combined discounted commodity and reservation rate of $.0200/MMBtu (rate) multiplied by volumes utilized by Shipper over 70,000 MMBtu/day, up to 100,000 MMBtu/day, based upon actual utilization.
-The total charge shall include all applicable surcharges, provided that the transportation rates set forth above shall in no event be greater than the maximum or lower than the minimum rates provided in Transwestern’s FERC Gas Tariff, as amended from time to time.
 Transwestern shall allocate the combined rate between the reservation and commodity components inclusive of surcharges.
+The transportation rates set forth above shall in no event be greater than the maximum or lower than the minimum rates provided in Transwestern’s FERC Gas Tariff, as amended from time to time.

+In addition, shipper shall pay a discounted reservation rate of $.000/MMBtu multiplied by 30,000 Mmbtu/day, plus a commodity rate of $.0200/MMBtu for volumes utilized by Shipper over 70,000 MMBtu/day, up to 100,000 MMBtu/day, based upon actual utilization.
+The total charge shall include all applicable surcharges.

 In addition to the above stated rates, Shipper shall also pay any applicable fuel pursuant to Transwestern’s FERC Gas Tariff.
-The transportation rates, set forth above, shall in no event be greater than the maximum or lower than the minimum rates provided in Transwestern’s FERC Gas Tariff, as amended from time to time.

 3. Such discounted rate shall apply to deliveries at the primary points of delivery set forth on Appendix A. If any alternate receipt or delivery points are utilized other than the alternate delivery point of I/B Link (POI# 500545), the discounted rate set forth herein shall not be applicable and Transwestern’s maximum rates shall apply during the time such other alternate points are utilized.